farosch/SimpleSoundBoard/README.md

 *The shortcuts can be triggered whenever you want as long as the application is running.
 Simply press **CTRL+SHIFT+[F1-F12]** to play the corresponding file.*

+**Attention:** These shortcuts are globally registered and may interfere with shortcuts from other applications!

 ---

 Selected files will be saved in the settings and are persistent over restarts of the application.